ClickDimensions - 6 Campaign Automation Examples for Dynamics 365

 While nurture or drip campaigns are frequently seen as a way to efficiently progress unqualified sales leads, the benefits of automated messages extends to many other business processes.

-Using ClickDimensions you can send personalized, multi-step emails that deliver timely content to the right contacts at the right time - and notify you as people respond to these messages.
+Using ClickDimensions you can send personalized, multi-step emails that deliver relevant content to the right contacts at the right time - and notify you as people respond to these messages.

 In this post we’ve shared 6 examples that demonstrate how ClickDimensions campaign builder not only closes the sales buying cycle but also how it can be used to support client on-boarding and customer retention.